-- Setting the overall culture, strategic direction, and key governance and risk management policies of Sunwater in collaboration with management and monitoring implementation against agreed key performance measures. - Developing the Statement of Corporate Intent and Corporate Plan (SCI/CP) in accordance with the GOC Act, and ensuring that Sunwater acts in accordance with those documents as agreed with the shareholding Ministers. - Monitoring Sunwater's operational and financial performance including the approval of annual budgets and annual financial statements. - Monitoring Sunwater's compliance with legal and regulatory obligations. - Setting the risk appetite within which Sunwater operates. - Ensuring that effective audit and risk management systems are in place to protect Sunwater's assets and to minimise the possibility of Sunwater operating beyond the Board's approved risk appetite and associated acceptable risk parameters. - Selecting and appointing the CEO, determining his/her conditions of service, and monitoring his/her performance against established performance objectives. - Ensuring that valid directions from the shareholding Ministers are implemented considering the Directors' various duties at law. - Accounting to the shareholding Ministers and other key stakeholders for Sunwater's performance. - Representing Sunwater in formal interactions with the shareholding Ministers and key stakeholders and ensuring that the good reputation of Sunwater is upheld.
+- Setting the overall culture, strategic direction, and key governance and risk management policies of Sunwater in collaboration with management and monitoring implementation against agreed key performance measures. - Developing the Statement of Corporate Intent and Corporate Plan (SCI/CP) in accordance with the GOC Act, and ensuring that Sunwater acts in accordance with those documents as agreed with the shareholding Ministers. - Monitoring Sunwater's operational and financial performance including the approval of annual budgets and annual financial statements. - Monitoring Sunwater's compliance with legal and regulatory obligations. - Setting the risk appetite within which Sunwater operates. - Ensuring that effective audit and risk management systems are in place to protect Sunwater's assets and to minimise the possibility of Sunwater operating beyond the Board's approved risk appetite and associated acceptable risk parameters. - Overseeing and monitoring existing and emerging climate-related risks and opportunities that may be applicable to the Company's business, strategy, or that may have a material impact on the future financial position, performance or prospects of the Company; - Selecting and appointing the CEO, determining his/her conditions of service, and monitoring his/her performance against established performance objectives. - Ensuring that valid directions from the shareholding Ministers are implemented considering the Directors' various duties at law. - Accounting to the shareholding Ministers and other key stakeholders for Sunwater's performance. - Representing Sunwater in formal interactions with the shareholding Ministers and key stakeholders and ensuring that the good reputation of Sunwater is upheld.